NeuroTechX/ntx_slack_archive/general.md

  >There is for sure more opportunity for someone with a PHD in machine learning. but my guess is that it is an ultra competitive field

+6/9/2017 2:16 PM

+ **alexandre.barachant** :

+ >or saying it differently, if you go on the Deep learning road, you better pick a topic that google and facebook and other are not going to solve within the next 5 years